 Kabuki syndrome, first described in 1967, became a formal diagnosis in 1981.
-Kabuki syndrome was originally referred to as Niikawa-Kuroki syndrome.
-It would later be referred to as Kabuki Make-Up syndrome (KMS), and then shortened to Kabuki syndrome.
+Kabuki syndrome was originally referred to as Kabuki make-up syndrome (KMS).
+It would also be named (and less commonly referred to as) Niikawa-Kuroki syndrome, after the founding doctors.
+Kabuki make-up syndrome would later be shortened to Kabuki syndrome.

 Kabuki syndrome is a rare genetic disorder originally believed to affect approximately 1 in 32,000 births worldwide.
 Some geneticists believe the occurrence rate may be as high as 1 in 15,000 births, however this data is unconfirmed.
 The term genetic means an individual is born with a condition and the cause of that condition resides in his or her genetic makeup.
 Genetic disorders can be passed down (inherited) or spontaneous (de novo).